-5.2.9 Noise insulation: Noise sensitive activities - railway lines and state highways
+5.2.9 Internal noise limits - railway lines and state highways

-- (i) Performance Standards - (a) New (including relocated) buildings to be used for a noise sensitive activity located: - (i) Within 40m of a railway line included in the definition of "regionally significant infrastructure"; - (ii) Within 80m of a state highway with a posted speed limit above 70km/h; or - (iii) Within 40m of a state highway with a posted speed limit of 70km/h or less;
+- (i) Performance Standards - (a) New buildings or additions to existing buildings to be used for a noise sensitive activity located: - (i) Within 40m of an operational railway line; - (ii) Within 80m of a state highway where the site's frontage has a posted speed limit of 70km/h or above; or - (iii) On a front site or a corner site that directly adjoins a state highway where the posted speed limit is less than 70km/h and that has a complying building platform that is within 40m of the state highway;

-Shall be designed, insulated, constructed, or screened by suitable barriers and maintained to ensure that noise received within any new bedroom, habitable space, or other space containing a noise sensitive activity, will not exceed the limits below:
+Shall be designed, insulated, constructed, or screened by suitable barriers to ensure that noise received within any new bedroom, habitable space, or other space containing a noise sensitive activity, will not exceed the limits below:

-Space Internal noise limit Road traffic noise Railway noise Inside bedrooms 40 dB LAeq(24h) 35 dBA LAeq (1 hour) Inside other habitable rooms 40 dB LAeq(24h) 40 dBA LAeq (1 hour) Inside other spaces containing a noise sensitive activity No greater than the recommended maximum design guidelines in AS/NZS 2107-2000: Acoustics - recommended design sound level and reverberation times for building interiors
+Space Internal noise limit Internal noise limit Road traffic noise Railway noise Inside bedrooms 40 dB LAeq(24h) 35 dBA LAeq(1 hour) at all times Inside other habitable rooms 40 dB LAeq(24h) 40 dBA LAeq(1 hour) at all times Inside other spaces containing a noise sensitive activity mended maximum design guidelines in stics - recommended design sound level ir building interiors

-- (b) The distances referred to above are measured from the: - Edge of a railway track; - Edge of the nearest traffic lane of the state highway;

-- Face of the closest external wall of a new building. - (c) If windows are required to be closed to achieve the noise limits above, the building shall be designed and constructed to provide an alternative means of ventilation in accordance with Clause G4 of the New Zealand Building Code. - An acoustic design report prepared by an appropriately qualified practitioner confirming compliance with the limits above must be submitted to Council as part of any resource or building consent application.
+- (b) The distances referred to above are measured from the: - Edge of a railway track; - Edge of seal of the state highway; - Face of the closest external wall of a new building or addition to an existing building. - (c) If windows are required to be closed to achieve the noise limits above, the building shall be designed and constructed to provide an alternative means of ventilation in accordance with the Clause G4 of the New Zealand Building Code. - (d) An acoustic design report prepared by an appropriately qualified practitioner confirming compliance with the limits above must be submitted to Council as part of any resource or building consent application.